Carpet Fitting Cost

 Work along one edge of the carpet until one wall is complete, then go back to the starting corner and work along the other wall.

-Carpet Is Fitted
+Carpet is Fitted

 Finally, use the kicker to stretch diagonally across the room.
 When all the carpet is cut to size and placed into position, use the kicker to make sure the carpet is tight to all skirting boards.
 Then, use a carpet bolster to bang down the carpet between the gripper rods and the skirting boards for a lovely neat finish.